bitcraft/pytmx/readme.md

 # get a layer by name
 layer_or_group = tiled_map.get_layer_by_name("base layer")

-# TiledMap.layers is a list of layers and groups
+# TiledMap.layers is a list of layers and object groups
 layer = tiled_map.layers[layer_index_number]

 # easily get references to just the visible tile layers